LivingLegacyMedia/vowbound/chapter_12.md

 "This is what you traded your humanity for?"
 Draven called out, surveying the carnage.
 Blood spattered his fine coat, but he wore it like decoration.
 "The chance to die with your emotions intact?
 I gave you peace.
 Purpose.
 And you throw it away for this—pain, fear, broken bones.
 Was it worth it?"

 One of the fallen—the woman with shattered ribs—sobbed.
-Not from pain.
-From the overwhelming flood of feeling after years of nothing.
-Joy and agony mixed together, indistinguishable.
+The overwhelming flood of feeling after years of nothing: joy and agony mixed together, indistinguishable.

 "Korrin!"
 Cassian shouted, understanding the tactical situation with horrible clarity.
 "Get them out of here!
 You can't fight him like this!"